ababrams/Digital-Image-Processing-Project-1/README.md

 To run:

 java -cp /C:/ ... file path to open cv jar:. -Djava.library.path=/C:/ ... path to open cv library Browser

 example: (personal using Ubuntu) java -cp /home/corwin/opencv_build/opencv/build/bin/opencv-440.jar:.  -Djava.library.path=/home/corwin/opencv_build/opencv/build/lib/ Browser

 The GUI is completely usable to define the directory and the size of the columns and rows.
-These can also be set through command line arguments.
+These can also be set through command line arguments as follows

+browser -r numrows -c numcols dir